heroiclabs/nakama-java/README.md

 * Java Development Kit 1.8+

 Invoke the Gradle Wrapper with `./gradlew build` and Gradle will install your dependencies over the network for you prior to building.
+It will then make a build and run the full test suite.

+To test a specific test, run `./gradlew test --tests <ClassName.methodName>`

 You can also run `./gradlew tasks` for a list of available build tasks.